ftrillaudp/ftrillaudp/README.md

 # FTrillaudP's README

-Current goal: make available some alternative open-source or free Finite Element (FE) software to a large audience of end-users and advanced-users alike through examples.
+Here are some examples of the use of some alternative open-source or free Finite Element (FE) software through case studies.
+It is intended for a large audience of end-users and advanced-users.

 The software are: